hpc4cmb/toast-workshop-tokyo-2020/README.md

    * +1 646 558 8656 アメリカ合衆国 (ニューヨーク)
 * 市内番号を検索: https://zoom.us/u/a7P1DgiO1

+## WiFi

+[eduroam is available at the campus](https://www.u-tokyo.ac.jp/adm/dics/ja/wlan.html) and we highlly recommend all of you to prepare your account prior to visit.
+FYI: "UTokyo-Guest" provided by Softbank is available without any prior registration.
+However, we have not validated that it's fine with NERSC.
+Please check [this PDF](https://www.u-tokyo.ac.jp/content/400073350.pdf) if you want to use it (but it's not recommended).

 ## NERSC account

 Every attendee will need a NERSC account, if you do not have one please sign up at <https://nim.nersc.gov/nersc_account_request.php>